 - Plus get more appetizer recipes in the archives.

 - 1 beet (beetroot) large, either pre-cooked or roasted, see below

 - 2 handfuls arugula rocket or use mixed greens

-If you can, peel, dice in approx 3/4in/2cm pieces and roast the beetroot pieces tossed in a little olive oil until tender, around 45-60mins.
+- If you can roast the beet, I'd recommend you do - peel, dice in approx ¾in/2cm pieces and roast the pieces tossed in a little olive oil until tender, around 45-60mins, at 400F/200C (a little lower is fine).
 Allow to cool.
-I would do this if I was already using the oven for other things, but it's probably not worth the effort otherwise.
+I would do this if I was already using the oven for other things, and fine to do a day or two ahead, but it's probably not worth the effort otherwise.

-If using pre-cooked beetroot, peel and dice the beetroot.
+- If using pre-cooked beets, peel and dice the beetroot.

 - Peel the orange and cut in to rings then slice larger ones in half.

 - Place the arugula on two plates and lay the beetroot and orange on top and scatter over the cranberries and pistachios.

 - Whisk together the pomegranate molasses, balsamic vinegar and olive oil and drizzle over the salads - you may not need all of it - and serve.